psholtz/Puzzles/mazes/README.md

 Mazes
 =====

-Implementations of a range of different maze-creation algorithms.
+Implementations of a range of different maze-creation algorithms, including:

+* Recursive Back-Tracking